Chapter Four · The Tax Angle

 The kiddie tax applies to unearned income (interest, dividends, capital gains) held in a child's name.
-For most kids savings accounts, the kiddie tax is irrelevant because the interest earned stays well below the threshold.
-But understanding the rules is important for families with custodial investment accounts or larger savings balances.
+For most kids savings accounts the kiddie tax is irrelevant because the interest stays well below the threshold.
+But understanding the rules matters for families with custodial investment accounts or larger balances.

 First $1,350